bibledit/macos/swift/README.md

 Bibledit has been working on macOS in various forms:
 * Bibledit-Gtk written for Linux and ported to Mac macOS.
 * Bibledit-Web written in PHP and adapted to run on Mac macOS.
+* Bibledit-macOS written in Objective-C and running natively on macOS.

 The current port of Bibledit for macOS consists of the following parts:
-* A native Bibledit macOS app with a WebView.
+* A native Bibledit macOS app written in Swift.
+* An embedded WebKit View.
-* The bibledit library written in C++, compiled for macOS.
+* The bibledit kernel written in C++, compiled for macOS.

 ## Sandboxing